huntc/js-engine/README.md

 =================

 The JavaScript Engine library (jse) provides an [Actor](http://en.wikipedia.org/wiki/Actor_model) based abstraction so that JavaScript code can be executed in a browser-less fashion.
-In-jvm support is provided in the form of [Rhino](https://developer.mozilla.org/en/docs/Rhino) and native JavaScript performance is provided by using [Common Node](http://olegp.github.io/common-node/), [node.js](http://nodejs.org/) and [PhantomJS](http://phantomjs.org/) (these latter 3 are required to be installed separately).
+In-jvm support is provided in the form of [Ringo](http://ringojs.org/) and [Rhino](https://developer.mozilla.org/en/docs/Rhino).
+Native JavaScript performance is provided by using [Common Node](http://olegp.github.io/common-node/), [node.js](http://nodejs.org/) and [PhantomJS](http://phantomjs.org/) (these are required to be installed).

 Sample usage can be obtained by inspecting the js-engine-tester sub-project.
 There's a main class that illustrates essential interactions.
 Here is a snippet of it:

-    val engine = system.actorOf(Node.props(), "engine")
+    val engine = system.actorOf(Ringo.props(), "engine")
     val f = new File(Main.getClass.getResource("test.js").toURI)
     for (
       result <- (engine ?
 Engine.ExecuteJs(f, Seq("999"))).mapTo[JsExecutionResult]